 The celebration of the Sacrament of Baptism is a family occasion, a time for rejoicing and thanking the Almighty God for the gift of a new life.
 Please try to keep things simple so that the real spiritual meaning and significance of the Sacrament is not overshadowed or lost sight of.
 A candle is required during the Rite of Baptism.
 The Church may provide this special candle if requested and you will be allowed to take it with you after the Baptism as a reminder of this important occasion.
 There is no charge for the Sacrament of Baptism.
 The grace of God and the Sacrament cannot be bought for any amount of money.
-However, it is customary to leave an offering for the church.
-The amount is left to your discretion.
+However, it is customary to leave a minimum offering of £50 (fifty pounds) for the church.

 Christian Name: Try to give some thoughts to the Saint’s name(s) that you give to your child.
 It is important to choose a Saint who is an example of a virtue or quality that you would like to be kept at the forefront your child’s mind later in life.

 Godparents: Godparents are called to be examples of the Catholic Faith and to support parents in the spiritual upbringing of their child.
 It is therefore important that godparents are reliable and trustworthy; and at least one of them should be a practising Catholic who attends Mass every Sunday.
 The other godparents must be a Christian.